You’ve reached the Global Research Alliance Australia page

 Australia supports the priorities of the GRA and is involved in a range of activities.
 Australia is:

 - a founding member of the GRA

-- is a co-chair of the Integrative Research Group (IRG)
+- co-chair of the Integrative Research Group (IRG)

 - a research contributor on a number of Research Groups, including the IRG

 Australia is represented on the GRA through the Australian Centre for International Agricultural Research (ACIAR).
 ACIAR is the Australian Government’s specialist agricultural research for development agency.
 Check out this short video about who ACIAR is and what we do.
 ACIAR works with a number of Australian and international research agencies and researchers to develop technologies and farming systems that can increase productivity, deliver meaningful emissions reductions, and build the capacity in our region to deliver our NDC commitments under the Paris Agreement.

 As part of its commitment to the GRA, a virtual advisory group of Australian experts comprising of research individuals, teams and organisation is established whose role is to inform and contribute to the GRA needs on behalf of Australia.
 Australia’s world-leading climate research capabilities continue to make globally recognised contributions to climate science, helping the world to understand the way the climate is changing and the impacts we need to manage.
 For example, Australia’s Carbon Farming Futures programme invested more than $139 million in 200 projects to examine ways to improve agricultural productivity while adapting farming practices to deal with a more variable climate and the need to reduce greenhouse gas emissions.
 Click here for an overview of the key research achievements of the programme.